nyarly/blog/_drafts/semantic-versioning-in-reverse.md

 title: Semantic Versioning, in Reverse
 ---

-todo here:
+_todo here
 The observation is that
-the step past "What is Semver?" and "Oh, that sounds hard." is evaluating the changes you've just made and using semver to report their interface impact.
+the step past "What is Semver?" and "Oh, that sounds hard." is evaluating the changes you've just made and using semver to report their interface impact._

-The step past *that*
+_The step past *that*
 is contemplating design changes in terms of how they can be made so that they minimize the semver change.
-Which is the reverse of the journeyman approach.
+Which is the reverse of the journeyman approach._

-So: if we apprach semver "in reverse" our design improves and our impact on our software ecosystem improves.
+_So: if we apprach semver "in reverse" our design improves and our impact on our software ecosystem improves._

-# A Quick Recap
+## A Quick Recap

+Let's start with a quick review of terms.

 [Semantic versioning](http://semver.org)
 (sometimes called "semver")